 Games are listed from least challenging to most challenging below.

-Some of the games on this list will be too hard for a 5-year-old, but they will grow into it soon.
+Some of the learning games on this list will be too hard for a 5-year-old, but they will grow into it soon.
 There are also many games that your child may start playing when they are 6 years old, but that is still really fun when they are 8 or 9 years old.

-To truly practice these brain skills you want games that are truly challenging for your child, but not too challenging– something that they can master with practice.
+To practice these brain skills you want games that are truly challenging for your child, but not too challenging– something that they can master with practice.

 You will also notice that your younger child may focus in on one aspect of strategy, ignoring others.
 Whereas, older kids will begin to play the games in a more sophisticated way.